benc/accounting/README.md

 # Accounting sample app

-Sample app using Angular 1.3 and EcmaScript 6.
+Playground app using Angular 2.0 and Typescript.

 ## Server